 A value-oriented, in-depth study of Buddhist theology and philosophy as expressed in art.
 Buddhisms changing visual expressions will be investigated.
 Emphasis will be placed on artistic expression of religious values.
-Course Type(s): Values, Pluralism.
+Additional course fee of \$235.(Art History elective) Course Type(s): Values,Pluralism,Core curriculum course.